 Reading through the above information can give you a tremendous amount of insight into everything from the indications to the benefits of dental implants in Haverhill.
 With that being said, it’s completely natural to have a few questions on your mind before committing to treatment.
 To make finding the answers as seamless as possible, we’ve responded to some of the most frequently asked questions below.
 If you would prefer to speak directly with our team or are ready to schedule your appointment, don’t hesitate to get in touch!

 Can I Get Dental Implants If I Smoke?

-To ensure that your dental implants will be successful in the short and long-term, our implant dentist in Bradford conducts a thorough vetting process during your initial consultation.
+To ensure that your dental implants will be successful in the short and long term, your implant dentist in Haverhill conducts a thorough vetting process during your initial consultation.
 Since patients who smoke have a higher rate of dental implant failure, this habit will need to be addressed beforehand.
 One option is to kick the problem for good.
 After all, the use of tobacco products can cause dry mouth, slow down the healing process, and interfere with osseointegration (the implant properly fusing to your jawbone).
 If you are unable to quit, then you will need to stop smoking at least two weeks before the procedure and continue avoiding this habit until roughly three months afterward.